The benefits of being a Student Brand Ambassador 😎

 This flexibility means I still have plenty of time to prioritise my university work (and still have a life).

 One of the main reasons I applied to be a Brand Ambassador for the Foreign Office, was because their campaign is something I’m so passionate about – being an avid traveller, keeping safe abroad has always been a priority of mine.

 I’ve learnt a lot from my time with the Foreign Office, which will prove invaluable in my travels, particularly their foreign travel checklist.

 Try and apply for Brand Ambassador roles with companies and organisations you are genuinely interested in and relate to, this will make your role feel less like a job, and you’ll enjoy developing your knowledge in a topic that you are interested in.

-Being an ambassador requires responsibility, organisation, and communication, all of which are vital skills in any workplace, and will help you in your graduate roles.
+Being an ambassador requires responsibility, organisation, and communication, all of which are vital skills in any workplace, and will help you in your grad roles.